Garmin: Recent market expansion: 2018 to present

 In 2018, Garmin improved its Panoptix technology by combining it with Livescope.
 The new Panoptix Livescope provided both scanning or imaging sonar as well as real-time, live sonar.

 In April 2018, Garmin launched Connect IQ 3.0 along with new apps—MySwim Pro, Yelp, Trailforks and iHeartRadio.
 In May 2018, Garmin partnered with the University of Kansas Medical Center to tackle sleep apnea and atrial fibrillation.

 In 2019, Garmin announced the release of new technologies in several fields.
 In its Automotive segment, there was an all-terrain, all-in-one GPS, the Garmin Overlander; for the Marine segment, a freshwater trolling motor, the Force; and under Garmin’s Aviation segment, an emergency autonomous landing system for aircraft, Garmin Autoland.

 In 2020, Garmin Autoland won the Robert J. Collier Trophy for outstanding contributions to aviation and aerospace.

 In 2022, Garmin released a new health monitoring device with its first smart blood pressure monitor, Index BPM.
 Index BPM is FDA-cleared, and can be used by up to 16 different people.
 The following year, Garmin introduced the FDA-cleared ECG app, allowing users to record heart rhythm and check for atrial fibrillation.

 In 2023, Garmin announced a two-year study with the U.S. Space Force.
 Under the study, over 6000 Garmin Forerunner 55 and Instinct 2 Solar watches were given to members of Space Force (known as Guardians).
 The study aims to answer the question of whether or not regular active fitness testing can be replaced by fitness assessments made with data from the smartwatches.
 In addition to their health and wellness features, the watches were chosen because they have the ability to disable GPS functionality, should there be a need for higher military privacy and security.
 That same year, the company announced that Garmin fenix 7 watches would be used by crew members during the Polaris Dawn space mission to monitor health stats and vitals.

 In 2024, the Independent Boat Builders, Inc. (IBBI) selected Garmin as its exclusive marine electronics and audio supplier.
 The selection starts in model year 2025 and runs through 2029.

+On July 2026, Garmin announced the Cirqa Smart Band, a screenless fitness tracker worn on the wrist or arm.
+It tracks heart rate, energy levels, sleep, and skin temperature, syncing all data directly to the Garmin Connect app.
+The device features a 10-day battery life and comes in multiple sizes and colors.
+Unlike its main competitor, Whoop, the Cirqa requires no subscription fee to access its full suite of health metrics.

+In the same month, Garmin announced it has acquired the TrainingPeaks and TrainHeroic training platforms for athletes and coaches.